 Workplace Violence & Attacks

 It is important to feel safe at work, but it is also important to understand that the people we work with are a cross-section of the population with all of the good things and bad things that that entails.
 You are bound to work with someone who is mentally unwell throughout a long career, someone with anger issues, or even someone with violent tendencies.
 Despite this, your employer is tasked with creating a safe environment.
-If you are the victim of workplace violence or a workplace attack, then your employer has failed to provide a safe environment for you, and you will be able to pursue legal action against them.
+If you are the victim of workplace violence or a workplace attack causing lasting injuries, call us right away.

 The Four Categories of Workplace Violence: